hindrikson/disaggregator-updated/docs/temporal.md

             - | Date       | Day        | Hour     | DayOfYear | WD    | SA    | SU    | WIZ   | SOZ   | UEZ   | H0        | L0        | L1        | L2        | G0        | G1        | G2        | G3        | G4        | G5        | G6        |
               |------------|------------|----------|---|-------|-------|------|------|-------|-------|----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|
               | 2020-01-01 | 2020-01-01 | 00:00:00 | 1 | False | False | True | True | False | False | 0.000018 | 0.000018 | 0.000017 | 0.000019 | 0.000015 | 0.000006 | 0.000017 | 0.000021 | 0.000014 | 0.000009 | 0.000017 |
+        * The consumption data is then filtered for every type of load profile (SLP), whose consumption data is then multiplied by the according standard load profile of the function above.
+Everything is then concatenated to a final dataframe with the temporal disaggregated consumption for every CTS branch.